inspire-eu-validation/view-service/wmts-1.0.0/at90-getcapabilities-layer-style.md

 **Notes**

-The multiplicity of both elements is 1 in each style.
+The multiplicity of the Identifier element is 1 in each style.
+The multiplicity of the Title element is 0 or more in each style.

 **Contextual XPath references**